Climate change in 11 charts | DW | 02.11.2021

 Governments are increasingly pledging to transform their economies to become carbon neutral within the next 10 to 30 years.
 With emissions stabilizing in Europe and the Americas and rising in Asia and Africa, the following chart shows how much of an economic turnaround carbon neutrality would need.

-Looking at absolute emissions, however, only tells half the story.
+Absolute emissions, however, only tell half the story.
 Countries in Asia have seen immense population growth over the last decades, and more people leads to greater consumption of resources.

 Seen from a CO2 per capita perspective, the picture is very different.
 Factoring in population size puts the spotlight on both Western countries like the US and Australia, as well as nations in other parts of the world, including Russia, Saudi Arabia, Oman, Qatar and Mongolia.